Defluencer/dit/linked-data/README.md

 All schemas are represented per block with all their nodes.

 ## Beacon
-Main directory to a user content and metadata.
+Directory of user content and metadata.
 Since this object should not change it can be used as a unique identifier.
 Resolve IPNS links and/or subscribe to get updates.
-Use friend lists to crawl the network for content.
+Use friends list to crawl the network for content.
+Always resolve the IPNS links to get the most up to date content.
+If using IPNS over PubSUb, you can also subscribe to a IPNS link's topic for live update.

 ### IPLD Schemas
 - Beacon